 Getting engaged is an exciting time as you and your partner prepare for life together.
 However, in the whirlwind of wedding preparations, it’s important to invest in the long-term health of your relationship.

-Why Go to Premarital Counseling?
+- Why Go to Premarital Counseling?

 Attending premarital counseling sessions can help you start your marriage well.
 This type of counseling offers a variety of benefits to strengthen your relationship, including:

-- Wisdom from an experienced therapist.
-When you go to premarital counseling, you can learn from your counselor’s professional and personal wisdom about the crucial aspects of a good relationship.
+- Wisdom from an experienced therapist: When you go to premarital counseling, you can learn from your counselor’s professional and personal wisdom about the crucial aspects of a good relationship.

-- Tools for looking ahead.
-Premarital counseling helps you set goals and proactively address potential relationship struggles, so you can develop effective solutions.
+- Tools for looking ahead: Premarital counseling helps you set goals and proactively address potential relationship struggles so you can develop effective solutions.

-- Improved clarity and communication.
-As you talk with an objective third party, you and your significant other can unpack difficult conversations and articulate deep emotions and thoughts while learning effective communication techniques.
+- Improved clarity and communication: As you talk with an objective third party, you and your significant other can unpack difficult conversations and articulate deep emotions and thoughts while learning effective communication techniques.

-- A better understanding of each other.
-The insights you gain from premarital counseling will help you better understand how your partner thinks as well as your own thought processes and responses.
+- A better understanding of each other: The insights you gain from premarital counseling will help you better understand how your partner thinks as well as your own thought processes and responses.

 Because premarital counseling can be such an integral part of a healthy relationship, it’s important that you start sessions earlier rather than later.
 Instead of trying to fit in premarital counseling during a flurry of last-minute wedding preparations, find a trusted counselor at least three months before the wedding

-Pre-Marital Counseling lasts anywhere from 6-8 weeks and helps couples build a foundation in their relationship that will make the difficult parts of marriage easier.
-Where marriage classes or conferences are helpful supplements, pre-marital counseling will focus specifically on you as a couple.
+Premarital counseling lasts anywhere from six to eight weeks and helps couples build a foundation in their relationship to make the difficult parts of marriage easier.
+Where marriage classes or conferences are helpful supplements, premarital counseling will focus specifically on you as a couple.

 Reap the Benefits of Premarital Counseling With Taylor Counseling Group

 If you and your partner are ready to take the next step toward a stronger relationship, Taylor Counseling Group has expert counselors available to help.
-Schedule an appointment online for premarital counseling in Dallas, Fort Worth, or one of our other central Texas locations today.
+Schedule an appointment online for premarital counseling in Dallas, Fort Worth or one of our other central Texas locations today.